hakonanes/mtex-snippets/README.md

 ### ebsd_fraction_hab

 Calculate the fraction of each grain's boundary that has a given high angle misorientation to its surrounding grains.
-Returns a new `@grain2d` object, containing only indexed grains, with a `Xhab` property.
-Can also plot a map of grains with grain colour corresponding to `Xhab`.

 ### ebsd_fraction_recrystallised